 - Students will be prohibited from taking mid-term and final exams/projects until all financial obligations are met.
 Mid-term and final exams/projects will be left to the discretion of the teacher of each class.
 Only seniors in good standing shall be exempt from mid-term and final exams.
 This is reflected by "E" (excused) on their report card. - Teachers use the following formula to calculate grades: Each nine weeks grade will count two-fifths of the semester grade and the exam will count one-fifth.
 Numeric averages are used to derive the semester average.

-'''

-Example: 1^{st} 9 weeks - 88 2^{nd} 9 weeks - 90 Mid Term exam - 84 To arrive at the semester grade: 88 + 88 + 90 + 90 + 84 = 440; 440/5 = 88
+Example: 1st 9 weeks 88 2nd 9 weeks 90 Mid Term exam 84 e: $1^{st} 9$ weeks $- 88 = 2^{nd} 9$ weeks - 90 Mid Term exam - 84To arrive at the semester grade: 88 + 88 + 90 + 90 + 84 = 440; 440/5 = 88

-'''

 - The same procedure is used to derive the 2nd semester grade, using the third and fourth nine weeks and final exam grade.
 To calculate the end of the year average, add the 1st semester grade and the 2nd semester grade and divide by 2.
 If a student has NG for an exam grade, use the same procedure and divide by 4. - Test papers will be nullified if a student cheats during the time of an examination (see the section Student Behavior for the other sanctions concerning cheating).
 The grade of "0" will be given for that particular test.
 Students who violate test policy will serve a one-day school suspension.
 Plagiarism is a form of cheating.
 Copying homework/ classwork is plagiarism.
 Cutting and pasting sections from other papers, books, magazines, journals, or internet web pages and sites without proper attribution is plagiarism. - Report cards are posted on the FACTS SIS (Student Information System) within 3 school days after the end of the nine weeks grading period.
-Report cards will be printed and sent home with the student.
+Written report cards will be printed and sent home with the student.
 Mid-term or end-of-the-year reports will not be given out until all financial obligations to the school are met.
 Entry and tabulation errors do occur as an effect of human error; thus, parents are allowed one week to appeal a questionable grade.
 Administration will address any concerns expediently.
 The preferred appeal process should be first a phone call to the faculty member, followed by an email to the faculty member with a copy to the principal. - Teachers will email the parents with students earning grades of D and F. These emails are an effort to communicate to parents the potential problem areas.
-However, parents have access to student progress at any time via FACTS SIS. - Any student who fails a core course is required to make up that course in summer school.
-If a student fails two or more courses, or does not make up the required credits, he/she may be denied readmission.
+However, parents have access to student progress at any time via FACTS SIS.